 Our programme of content is diverse and broad, covering topics from Stem to the arts, apprenticeships to the curriculum and governance to SEND.
 At the 10th Festival of Education, our headline speakers included David Baddiel, Amanda Spielman, Akala, Lord Agnew, Lord David Blunkett, Steph McGovern, Will Self, Hayley Mulenda, Rory Bremner and Gyles Brandreth.

-Download this year’s agenda to see what was on offer – click here.
+Download last year’s agenda to see what was on offer – click here.

-Tickets for 2020 are now on sale and to mark this launch we are offering at least 25% off with our super early bird offer, until the end of 20 December 2019.
+Tickets for 2020 are now on sale and to mark this launch we are offering at least 20% off with our early bird offer, until the end of March 2020.

 For more information regarding tickets please click here.